uzrg/uzrg/_posts/2024-03-24-getting-started.md

 ## So What is Jekyll ?

-Jekyll is a "static site generator" written in Ruby that takes Markdown text and transform it into responsive, static websites and blogs that can be freely hosted on GitHub Pages.
+[Jekyll](https://jekyllrb.com/) is a "static site generator" written in [Ruby](https://www.ruby-lang.org/en/) that takes [Markdown](https://www.markdownguide.org/getting-started/) text and transform it into responsive, static websites and blogs that can be freely hosted on GitHub Pages.
 Another Jekyll's advantage is the availability of free pre-built themes we can start from, the theme developers handled the heavy lifting so that we can only worry about customizations/branding and creating content.
-This website is based on the Chirpy theme [My thanks and appreciation to the minds behind all the building pieces we will be using to build the site].
-No need to know Ruby programming for this, my serious recommendation is to spend a sometime understanding Markdown syntax as after the site is built, it will be needed to create content.
+This website is based on the [Chirpy](https://chirpy.cotes.page/) theme.
+No need to know Ruby programming for this, my serious recommendation is to spend a sometime understanding [Markdown syntax](https://www.markdownguide.org/basic-syntax/) as after the site is built, it will be needed to create content.
 Even though Ruby Programming is not necessary, we need to install Ruby and Gems on the local development machine so that we can test the customizations locally and push to github once satisfied with how the site look.

 ## So What are the steps?